yusinto/universal-hot-reload/README.md

 What you get from this package:

  * Automatic re-bundle on server code changes so server side rendering always reflect the latest changes.
- * Automatic re-bundle on client code changes using webpack-dev-server and webpack HotModuleReplacementPlugin.
+ * Automatic re-bundle on client code changes using webpack-serve.

 ## Installation

-npm i --save-dev universal-hot-reload

-## Dependencies
-This package was tested and verified to work with webpack v1.13.2.
-It is not compatible with webpack v2, which is still in beta.
+yarn add universal-hot-reload -D

 ## Quickstart
 1. Setup your server bundle webpack config like below.
 The important parts are:
     * Set target to node.